Alexander Jannaeus: Campaigns in Transjordan and the southern coast

-Alexander captured Gadara and fought to capture the strong fortress of Amathus in the Transjordan region, but was defeated.
+Alexander captured Gadara after a ten-month siege, then took the fortress of Amathus, where the local ruler Theodorus routed his army in a surprise attack and recovered his lost treasures.
 He was more successful in his expedition against the coastal cities, capturing Raphia and Anthedon.
-In 96 BCE, Jannaeus defeated the inhabitants of Gaza.
-This victory gained Judean control over the Mediterranean outlet of the main Nabataean trade route.
-Alexander initially returned his focus back to the Transjordan region where, avenging his previous defeat, he destroyed Amathus.
+In 96 BCE, Jannaeus defeated the inhabitants of Gaza, the Mediterranean outlet of the main Nabataean trade route.
+Alexander returned his focus back to the Transjordan region where, avenging his previous defeat, he destroyed Amathus.

+According to Menahem Stern, one of the principal aims of Nabataean policy during this period was to control the trade routes linking their capital, Petra, with Gaza and Egypt, and with Damascus and the Phoenician cities.
+The conflict between the Hasmoneans and the Nabataeans, in his view, arose primarily from the overlapping territorial ambitions of the two kingdoms.
+Ascalon, by contrast, remained outside the Hasmonean kingdom; Stern argued that its alliance with Egypt throughout Jannaeus's reign helped shield the city from Hasmonean conquest.

 Battle of Gaza

-Determined to proceed with future campaigns despite his initial defeat at Amathus, Alexander set his focus on Gaza.
-A victory against the city wasn't so easily achieved.
+Undeterred by his setback at Amathus, Alexander turned his attention to Gaza, Alexander set his focus on Gaza.
+The city was important in the regional trade system as the export port for eastern goods carried by the Nabataeans and was closely linked to their kingdom.
+A victory against the city was not so easily achieved.
 Gaza's general Apollodotus strategically employed a night attack against the Hasmonean army.
 With a force of two thousand less-skilled soldiers and ten thousand slaves, Gaza's military was able to deceive the Hasmonean army into believing they were being attacked by Ptolemy.
 The Gazans killed many and the Hasmonean army fled the battle.
 When morning exposed the delusive tactic, Alexander continued his assault but lost a thousand additional soldiers.

 The Gazans remained defiant in hopes that the Nabataean kingdom would come to their aid.
 The city eventually suffered defeat due to its own leadership.
 Gaza at the time was governed by two brothers, Lysimachus and Apollodotus.
 Lysimachus convinced the people to surrender, and Alexander peacefully entered the city.
 Though he at first seemed peaceful, Alexander suddenly turned against the inhabitants.
 Some men killed their wives and children out of desperation, to ensure they wouldn't be captured and enslaved.
 Others burned down their homes to prevent the soldiers from plundering.
 The town council and five hundred civilians took refuge at the Temple of Apollo, where Alexander had them massacred.